oreolag/hdev/README.md

 Moreover, it offers a collection of carefully curated **templates** based on open-source frameworks, providing **pre-configured projects** that enable developers to quickly address a broader range of acceleration problems and challenges efficiently.

+## Hyperion Composer
+Employees of subscribed institutions have additional access to **Hyperion Composer,** a graphical interface platform built on MathWorks MATLAB, Simulink, and Model Composer, enabling seamless creation and deployment of accelerated applications on **Hyperion servers.**

 ## Sections
 * [Citation](#citation)
 * [Disclaimer](#disclaimer)